 Many organisations and high-profile individuals often neglect the importance of protecting their organisations and themselves from these threats.
 Planning for these eventualities is also extremely important to be able to quickly recover, should the worst happen.

-Media intrusion and reputational damage can affect any individual, family, company or organisation in a negative way, regardless of the realities of the situation presented, or cause of the media attention.
-This causes unquantifiable harm, distress and irreversible damage to individuals, reputations and to business in general.
+Media intrusion and reputational damage can affect any individual, family, company or organisation negatively, regardless of the realities of the situation presented, or the cause of the media attention.
+This causes unquantifiable harm, distress and irreversible damage to individuals, reputations and businesses in general.

 There is often considerable public debate about the conduct of the press in many countries around the world and in particular, about the conduct of investigative journalism.
-Whilst the media is very important and necessary and the vast majority of journalism is conducted it the correct way, certain areas of the media is often identified and accused of conducting their trade in an unacceptable way.
+Whilst the media is very important and necessary and the vast majority of journalism is conducted in the correct way, certain areas of the media are often identified and accused of conducting their trade in an unacceptable way.
 People’s lives have been and continue to be, ruined by the disclosure, by the press, of matters regarding their private lives, including incorrect harmful information being disseminated.
-Additionally, there are numerous examples of investigative journalists, activist journalists, or agenda driven groups or persons, targeting companies for particular attention, that can have an extremely damaging effect in-itself.
+Additionally, there are numerous examples of investigative journalists, activist journalists, or agenda-driven groups or persons, targeting companies for particular attention, which can have an extremely damaging effect in itself.

-Due to this, there is considerable activity around the world in relation to media intrusion, however, in many countries, the regulation of the press is carried out by voluntary, industry-led bodies, which often lacks independence and power and can be unable to act to deal with complaints with sufficient speed.
+Due to this, there is considerable activity around the world in relation to media intrusion, however, in many countries, the regulation of the press is carried out by voluntary, industry-led bodies, which often lack independence and power and can be unable to act to deal with complaints with sufficient speed.
 Additionally, there are established bodies that exist of high-level groups regulating media freedom, these bodies make recommendations for the protection of the media.
-If the law and the balance of press freedom and privacy is not maintained or high standards of practise is not met, this can leave targets of media attention with uncertainty regarding how well, they can presume, that they will be protected by the law and the industry.
+If the law and the balance of press freedom and privacy are not maintained or high standards of practice are not met, this can leave targets of media attention with uncertainty regarding how well, they can presume, that they will be protected by the law and the industry.

-There are also serious concerns about the relationship between authorities, the police and the press, in a number of countries around the world, including western democratic countries.
+There are also serious concerns about the relationship between authorities, the police and the press, in several countries around the world, including western democratic countries.
 Which can potentially be of serious concern and an issue for organisations and individuals alike.
 This has made the subject of media intrusion extremely topical in several countries and a persisting issue elsewhere around the world.

-Future concerns about press behaviour, media policy, regulation and cross media ownership should also be dealt with to take care of these issues.
-Also, whether authorities, in particular, need to evaluate whether intervention is either required or desirable.
+Future concerns about press behaviour, media policy, regulation and cross-media ownership should also be dealt with to take care of these issues.
+Also, authorities, in particular, need to evaluate whether intervention is either required or desirable.
 Which may help to curtail potentially illegal media intrusion and activity.

 Incidents of reputational damage can significantly harm organisations or individuals alike, often financially.
 However, the importance of reputational damage is too frequently overlooked.
-This can cause catastrophic damage if an issue it is not properly handled or protection and security of an organisation or high-profile person is not addressed.
-Even if the subject in question is conducting business or projecting themselves in the correct manner, hostile groups may attempt to portray them or their organisation in a bad light, to the media, partners, the public in general, or other.
+This can cause catastrophic damage if an issue is not properly handled or the protection and security of an organisation or high-profile person are not addressed.
+Even if the subject in question is conducting business or correctly projecting themselves, hostile groups may attempt to portray them or their organisation in a bad light, to the media, partners, the public in general, or other.

-Additionally, mistakes can be made that can cause damage if it is brought to light and not handled correctly, covering up an incident or error may have repercussions further along, if the acknowledgment of failure is not forthcoming.
+Additionally, mistakes can be made that can cause damage if it is brought to light and not handled correctly, covering up an incident or error may have repercussions further along if the acknowledgement of failure is not forthcoming.
 This can lead to substantial financial compensation being paid, or mistrust being associated with an organisation or person in question.

 Reputational damage to an organisation can be caused by many different factors, but more often than not, it is how an organisation responds to disruption.
-Organisations in the public-eye must be seen to be honest and transparent to the public and their organisation, showing that each individual customer is valued and consideration is made for the welfare of their staff and whilst equally, being seen to handle internal and external issues in an acceptable and ethical way at all times.
+Organisations in the public eye must be seen, to be honest, and transparent to the public and their organisation, showing that each individual customer is valued and consideration is made for the welfare of their staff whilst equally, being seen to handle internal and external issues in an acceptable and ethical way at all times.
 If any of these elements fail, the company could face a huge reputational backlash.

-Secondly, organisations may be obliged to provide compensation for loss of products, services, or inconvenience to customers.
-This can turn a negative experience into a more positive one for the customer and may improve the reputation of the company and customer feedback, however the financial impacts of this can be substantial.
-Loss of sales and custom as well as expenses due to compensation payments could, in the worst case, lead to catastrophic organisational failure.
+Secondly, organisations may be obliged to provide compensation for the loss of products, services, or inconvenience to customers.
+This can turn a negative experience into a more positive one for the customer and may improve the reputation of the company and customer feedback, however, the financial impacts of this can be substantial.
+Loss of sales and customers as well as expenses due to compensation payments could, in the worst case, lead to catastrophic organisational failure.

-The effects to an individual can be equally as damaging, but can be considerably worse as well as being extremely traumatic for that person, whether they are high-profile or not.
-If evidence of inappropriate behaviour has been highlighted, whether credible or not, or there is an issue of trust, this can lead to breakdowns in business or personal relationships, effect the person's family, cause regrettable financial implications and can have an overall negative impact on their family and social life.
+The effects on an individual can be equally as damaging but can be considerably worse as well as extremely traumatic for that person, whether they are high-profile or not.
+If evidence of inappropriate behaviour has been highlighted, whether credible or not, or there is an issue of trust, this can lead to breakdowns in business or personal relationships, affect the person's family, cause regrettable financial implications and can have overall negative impact on their family and social life.

 Individuals wishing to minimise the risk of these threats can also take practical steps towards protecting themselves, their family and their business.
-These include, seeking professional advice, considering the use of risk and crisis management professionals, adopting a more proactive attitude towards personal security and security of their families, including the security of the residence, property, estates and assets at home and abroad.
+These include seeking professional advice, considering the use of risk and crisis management professionals and adopting a more proactive attitude towards personal security and the security of their families, including the security of the residence, property, estates and assets at home and abroad.